 6) Snark Clip-On Tuner

 Adjusting your action makes playing your Telecaster easier.
 Likewise, a Snark clip-on tuner makes constantly tuning and retuning your guitar simple.
-In fact, the Snark clip-on tuner (on Amazon) is a life-saving device and I love mine to death.
+The Snark clip-on tuner is a life-saving device and I love mine to death.

 The Snark tuner clamps directly onto your guitar’s head, keeping it out of the way while still providing you with a reliable, precise pitch reading.
 While other kinds of tuners will suit your needs, most alternate options require you to plug your guitar into them directly.